jaredlknowlton81/LIOS---Opensource/README.md

 Optimization is useful.

-But they are not the ultimate goal.
+But none of these is the ultimate goal.

-The ultimate question is:
+The deeper question is:

 Does this system help people become more capable while remaining meaningfully free to decide what they value and how they live?

-The system should therefore support different levels of autonomy:
+The system can therefore support different levels of autonomy:

 Observe → Recommend → Execute → Approve → Escalate